michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-09-07-data-landed-in-postgresql.md

 ---
 layout: single
 title: Phase 3 — First Data Landed in PostgreSQL
-exerpt: "Phase 3 of the project reached a milestone: I’ve loaded a large public dataset into PostgreSQL through a clean, repeatable workflow.
+exerpt: "I’ve loaded a large public dataset into PostgreSQL through a clean, repeatable workflow.
 The process included acquiring the raw data in Parquet format, converting it to PSV with Python, generating a data dictionary for validation, configuring cross-platform file sharing between host and Debian VM, and bulk-loading into a newly built PostgreSQL table.
 Each step was designed for reproducibility and scalability — not a one-off test, but a full pipeline that establishes a solid foundation for future phases."
 description: Parquet → PSV → PostgreSQL with DuckDB DDL, VirtualBox share permissions, and COPY/\copy paths.
 categories: [PostgreSQL, NYC Taxi]
 tags: [DuckDB, Parquet, PSV, DBeaver, COPY, VirtualBox]